Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 Fintechs, EMIs, & Payment Systems

 If you can’t open a business account at traditional high street banks in the UK or another country, some UK non-residents look to fintech, EMIs, and payment systems as an alternative.
-This gets you a business IBAN account (International Bank Account Number), debit card, and lets you integrate with payment processors and online marketplaces.
+This gets you a corporate international bank account, a business IBAN account (International Bank Account Number), and a debit card, and lets you integrate with payment processors and online marketplaces.

 If you have a micro-business, or you’re short on time and money, UK fintech solutions can be a quick and easy way to jumpstart your business banking.